yaziderman/newser.3/README.md

 # Newser PWA

 Newser is a boilerplate ReactJS application.
-Also qualified to be a Progressive Web Application by adding all the required features.
+Also qualified to be a Progressive Web Application since we have added all the required features.

 The application can be quickly and easily setup locally in two ways: